Written by: Michael Den Boer on November 16th, 2008

 Ultimately The Stendhal Syndrome is Dario Argento’s most transitional film and only now is it finally getting the recognition it deserves for its daring and at times innovative take on the thriller genre.

 The Stendhal Syndrome comes on a 50 GB dual layer BluRay.
-The film is presented in a 1080 progressive anamorphic widescreen.
+The film is presented in a 1080 progressive widescreen.
 This transfer for The Stendhal Syndrome improves upon Blue Underground’s transfer for their special edition DVD release for the film.
 Shadow detailed is one of the area’s that this transfer excels with scene’s like the first time Alfredo attacks Anna as standout examples of the added depth and texture in this transfer.
 Colors also fare better than they have ever before which is especially noticeable in scenes like the second time Alfredo attacks Anna and keeps her captive in a cave.
 This is evident in how the color’s for the graffiti on the wall looks when compared to previous editions.
-Also the amount of detail present throughout is leaps and bounds greater than it has ever been just look at sweet and pores on the characters faces.
-The best part of this transfer is that the image looks more film like and is not plagued like previous editions by DNR.
+Also image clarity is greatly improved.
+And though this transfer improves upon all previous releases.
+It is not without its own flaws and this is in regards to its grain which has an unnatural look too it.

 This release comes with four audio options Dolby TrueHD 7.1 English, DTS HD 7.1 English, DD-EX 5.1 English and DD-EX 5.1 Italian.
 All four audio mixes are crystal clear with the most dynamic mix being the Dolby TrueHD 7.1 English.
 For the English language audio mix two scenes are in Italian and have been subtitled.
 Also include with this release in removable English subtitles that are easy to follow and error free.